lahire/PyWhatsappBot/README.md

 WhatsApp WikiBot
 =================

-Powered by Twilio WhatsApp API and DuckDuckGo Instant Search API 🤖
+Powered by Twilio WhatsApp API and Wikipedia API 🤖